 Our program uses a resin-based (BPA-free) sealant that contains and releases fluoride over time.
 If you are interested in reading more about the sealant we use, please see the educational flyers (3M Clinpro Sealant Flyer and 3M Clinpro Sealant Product Profile) below.

-Each fall, income-qualifying schools will distribute packets from LCHD containing information and a consent form that needs to be signed prior to our team seeing your child.
+Each fall, income-qualifying schools will distribute packets from LCHD (or provide a link to online forms) containing information and a consent form that needs to be signed prior to our team seeing your child.
 Our dental hygienist and dental assistant will then schedule some days at your child’s school.
 They will then screen and place sealants on second and sixth grade students that sign up and need sealants.
 Should there be any findings during their screenings, parents will be notified via letter that is sent home with each student seen.
 Given that our program is a two-year program, we will follow-up with your child in third and seventh grades as well.

 Please note that dental sealants are not a substitute for brushing and flossing.
 Upon assessing your child, if there are full-blown cavities present, we cannot place sealants on those teeth.
 If your child does not have a dental home, please click here to see the list of dentists in Licking County.
 While this list is not exhaustive, it will provide you several options in finding a dental home.
 Additionally, if your child’s school offers a mobile dentist, please speak with their school nurse to get more information (we are in no way affiliated with any mobile dentist program).

-Should you misplace your child’s consent packet, you may download and print each sheet below.
-Once you have filled out and signed the consent form, please return it to your child’s teacher.
-If you have further questions or concerns, you may contact our program director, Kari Kennedy, at kkennedy@lickingcohealth.org or (740) 349-6492.
+If you choose to use the paper packets we have distributed to your child’s school, please make sure you fill out the entire consent form, sign it and return it to your child’s teacher.
+Should you misplace your child’s paper packet but prefer not to fill out your child’s form online, you may download and print the packet below.
+If you have further questions or concerns, you may email us at dental@lickingcohealth.org or contact our program director, Kari Kennedy, at kkennedy@lickingcohealth.org or (740) 349-6492.